skincarver/skincarver/README.md

-YES WE PLAY PONYTOWN

-YES WE COLORPICK

-YES WE SPAM FOLLOW ON GITHUB

-YES WE ARE 14
+YES we play ponytown

-YES WE'RE WHITE
+YES we colorpick

+YES we are following 7k people on github and NO we havent coded anything in our lives

+YES we are 15